haconiwa/haconiwa/README.md

 * We create branches as `0.6.x-dev` for release
 * PRs can be proposed to `master` branch.
 Maintainers will pick these to stable/unstable dev branches

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/haconiwa/haconiwa.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## TODOs

 * [ ] Haconiwa DSL compiler